iljabauer/DerClou/README.md

     - [ ] Increase color depth from 8bit to 16bit or 32bit
 3. Improve Audio / Music system
     - [ ] Change Music files to ogg or similiar
+    - [ ] Full voice output (all dialogs, all characters) in German, English
 4. Ongoing Changes
     - [ ] Find better names for functions and variables
     - [ ] Make code readable